Welcome to Muskoka Lakes

 Named one of the Top 10 gay-friendly locations in Ontario other than Toronto by Discover Gay Ontario, Muskoka Lakes offers an unlimited array of activities and experiences year round!

 Snowmobile through our winter wonderland (featured in Daily Xtra), sip wine in Bala, the Cranberry Capital of Ontario, hike one of our many picturesque trails to witness the spectacular fall colours or rent a cottage.
 Whatever you chose to do, we’re thrilled to introduce you to where to stay and what to do in Muskoka Lakes.

-Check out this winter tourism article in Daily Extra, written by Keph Senett.
+Check out this winter tourism article in Daily xtra, written by Keph Senett.

-Note: The Muskoka Pride Festival happens in the last week July.
-Check out Pride Muskoka for a list of events.
+Note: The Muskoka Pride Festival happens in the last two weeks of July.
+Visit Pride Muskoka for a list of events.